bmartino1/docker-sftp/README.md

 `echo -n "your-password" | docker run -i --rm atmoz/makepasswd --crypt-md5 --clearfrom=-`

 ## Logging in with SSH keys
-Place public keys with the users name in /config/userkeys directory.
-The keys must be matched with a users names and a .pub extension.
+Place public keys with the user's name in /config/userkeys directory.
+The keys must be matched with a user's names and a .pub extension.
 These are copied to `.ssh/authorized_keys` for the user during container start.

 Example:
 ```